Pakistan: Avalanche kills dozens in Kashmir village | DW | 14.01.2020

 Evacuations via military helicopter were underway as most highways remained closed and rescuers struggled to reach people cut off by snowfall and avalanches.

-Some parts of Pakistan are under six inches of snow and around 300 houses were damaged by snowfall, avalanches, and landslides.
-Temperatures on Monday reached -15 degrees Celsius (-5 degrees Fahrenheit).
+Some parts of Pakistan are under six inches of snow and around 300 houses were damaged by snowfall, avalanches and landslides.
+Temperatures on Monday reached minus 15 degrees Celsius (minus 5 degrees Fahrenheit).

 kp/rt (AP, AFP, dpa)